michaelyinopen/timeline/wiki/controlled-timeline.md

       );
     };
     ```
-  Use the Contexts and ControlledTimeline component and its children components as above.
+    Use the reducer, contexts, `ControlledTimeline` and its children components as above.

 Now when the state of groups and items are updated, the selectors will return updated timeline items and the timeline will reflect the change.